- UNDP around the world

 Because POPs can travel long distances via air currents, its effects go beyond its origin and source.
 Furthermore, POPs can accumulate within organisms and food sources, including milk and cheese, and be passed from one organism to another; POPs can also cross the placenta and affect developing fetuses.
 Research has shown significant correlations between exposure to such toxic compounds and developmental dysfunctions in fetus and infants, learning and behavioral disorders, reproductive deficits, immune system dysfunctions and other diseases.
 POPs inevitably threaten human health and ecosystems.

-Through advocacy and government intiatives, in 2009 China banned the production, use, and trade of several POPs products, including DDT, mirex, and chlordane.
-Efforts to find products that replace POPs is ongoing with much more work to be done.
+Through advocacy and government initiatives, in 2009 China banned the production, use, and trade of several POPs products, including DDT, mirex, and chlordane.
+National and global efforts to find products that replace POPs is ongoing with much more work to be done.

 Work with Us

 - Let’s talk!
-Follow us on Weibo (@undpchina) and WeChat (ID: undpchina) to receive up-to-date information regarding our upcoming campaign, share your own fight against POPs stories and tips, and help us start a national conversation on these pollutants.
+Follow us on Weibo (@undpchina) and WeChat (ID: undpchina) to receive up-to-date information regarding our upcoming campaign, share your own fight against POPs stories and tips, and help us start an international conversation on these pollutants.

-- To learn more about our projects in China visit Alternatives to DDT and Improvement of DDT
+- To learn more about specific projects in China visit Alternatives to DDT and Improvement of DDT

 - Read our success stories: Chinese Farmers Plant a Seed for a Chemical Free Future.